Thank you! Your submission has been received!

 Now that you’ve created your collections, and have added individual items to those collections, you can begin to display them on your website.

-Adding dynamic content to your site will happen in one of two ways - either by a Dynamic List, or through a Dynamic Template Page.
+Adding CMS content to your site will happen in one of two ways - either by a Collection , or through a Dynamic Template Page.
 Content for each will be populated from the same collection, but can be displayed on your site in different ways.

-The first thing to do is drag in the Dynamic list to the location on the page you want it to exist.
-You can do this by navigating to the page you would like to add the collection, and drag in the Dynamic List element from the add panel.
+The first thing to do is drag in the Collection List to the location on the page you want it to exist.
+You can do this by navigating to the page you would like to add the collection, and drag in the Collection List element from the add panel.

 Once you've selected the collection to pull from, you will have the ability to select the UI State and Layout, as well as filter and sort the items as you wish within the Settings Panel.